-The purpose of this paper is to put forward a set of primitives through which distribution concerns can be addressed in service-oriented business modelling.
-We do so by extending the approach that we have put forward in [AF04, AF03] for addressing the composition logic, i.e. "the way composite services can be constructed for defining processes or workflows that interact with sets of Web Services to achieve certain goals" [FRN+03, Tge01].
+The purpose of this paper is to put forward a set of primitives through which distribution concerns can be addressed in serviceoriented business modelling.
+We do so by extending the approach that we have put forward in [6] for addressing the composition logic, i.e. "the way composite services can be constructed for defining processes or workflows that interact with sets of Web Services to achieve certain goals" [11,32].
 In section two, we justify the use of a rule-based architectural approach for modelling both the composition and the distribution logic of services, discuss the main assumptions that we make on the way service-oriented development applies to business processes, and present the running example - a simplified banking system.
 In section three, the coordination primitives that address the composition logic are reviewed and illustrated using the example.
 In section four, location primitives are presented as the building blocks for the envisaged distribution logic, and illustrated using the same example.
 In section 5, we present an architecture for modelling and evolving agile and dynamic business processes based on coordination and distribution.
-Finally, we note that preliminary results of this work appeared in [AFO04b, AFO04a].